flaskcwg/join-requests/README.md

 # Criterias for volunteering for Education

-- You have the habit of writing code-related posts
+- You have the habit of writing code-related posts if you are contributing an article
+- You have experience with helping on StackOverflow or similar or on help channels if you are contributing FaQs
+- You have used Flask extensively as user or plugins author or long time contributor if you are helping with resources curation

 # Criterias for vounteering to maintain projects (code)